Training And Education Specialist Jobs in USA with Visa Sponsorship

 Which visa types are most commonly used for this role?

-The H-1B is the most common pathway for Training and Education Specialists who aren't Australian citizens.
-Australians should look at the E-3 first, since it covers the same specialty occupation standard without the lottery.
-TN status is available to Canadians and Mexicans, though Training Specialist isn't a listed TN category, so it's rarely viable.
-O-1 is an option for candidates with exceptional recognition in learning and development, though the bar is high.
+The H-1B visa is the most common pathway for Training and Education Specialists who aren't Australian citizens.
+Australians should look at the E-3 visa first, since it covers the same specialty occupation standard without the lottery.
+TN visa status is available to Canadians and Mexicans, though Training Specialist isn't a listed TN category, so it's rarely viable.
+O-1 visa is an option for candidates with exceptional recognition in learning and development, though the bar is high.

 What degree does my employer need to include in the H-1B petition for this role?